marcinjahn/technology-notebook/src/docs/programming/angular/overview.md

 ## Modules

 By default, the app has the `AppModule` module.
 We can also create more of them.
 A module is like a package that bundles things together.
-Wit simple apps, the default `AppModule` is enough.
+With simple apps, the default `AppModule` is enough.
 Each component needs to be registered in some module (in the `declarations` array).